-Traveling Tales features are first-person travel articles about destinations and tourism attractions, such as places and attractions that people visit for vacations and getaways.
+Traveling Tales features are first-person travel articles and traveling stories about destinations and tourism attractions, such as places and attractions that people visit for vacations and getaways.

 We welcome pieces which have yet to be published, or have only been published in print.
-We do not publish articles that may be found elsewhere on the Internet.
+We prefer not to publish articles that may already be found elsewhere on the Internet.
 Contributors retain copyright of their text and photos.

-We look for stories that are destination-oriented.
-Places that people go for a long weekend or a holiday.
-We look for first person accounts of the writers’ travel to that destination, or cruise.
-It’s not about just telling us about information that is available at any travel agent or as seen in travel brochures.
+We look for stories that are destination-oriented – places that people go for a long weekend or a holiday.
+We look for first person accounts of the writers’ travel experiences at that destination, or cruise.
+It’s not about merely telling us about information that is available at any travel agent or as seen in travel brochures.
 We’re looking for tales that bring places into vivid focus, narratives alive with characters, descriptive passages and anecdotes.
-It’s about what made your trip memorable.
+Entertain us with your story about what made your trip memorable.

 So send us your personal story about your visit.
-If you use the term “we” in your story, tell our readers who the “we” are.
+If you use the term “we” in your story, we don’t mind if you get a little personal and tell our readers who the “we” are.
 Merely a mention is sufficient to let the reader know who you were with (a friend, spouse, partner, group, etc.)

-Canadian or U.S. spellings are both fine, so you can say either colour or color.
+Either Canadian or U.S. spellings are fine, so we don’t mind whether you write colour or color.
 But if you’re British, we reserve the right to re-write tyre and kerb to tire and curb.